Skip to content

 Owners Make the Rules.
 Editors Work Within Them.

-That's the mental model the product was designed around, and it's the fastest way to think about role assignment.
+This is the mental model the product was designed around, and the fastest way to think about role assignment.

-The Owner defines the project — which template it uses, which fields are active, who's on the team, what the project is even called.
+The Owner defines the project: which template it uses, which fields are active, who is on the team, and the project name.
 They set the guardrails.

 The Editor does the analytical work inside those guardrails.
 They upload contracts, kick off analysis, override extracted values, and ship exports.
-They don't get to reshape the project itself, and they don't invite other people in.
+They do not reshape the project itself, and they do not invite other people in.

 The Viewer reads results without changing anything.
 Useful for stakeholders who need to see the matrix but shouldn't be editing it.